 We developed set of design principles; Use locally available sustainably resourced materials.
 Assemble them with the best local technology.
 Ensure that the community feel a sense of ownership of the building, and make it robust enough for them help build it.
 The design we have come up with, together with structural engineer Jamie Shelton and Bonnie Constance of Northrop, is an interpretation of the Malawi vernacular.
-The brief has changed somewhat over the years from something like a youth drop-in centre to a formal educational institution with offices, teaching and recreation rooms, and toilets – linked by covered outdoor spaces – unified under large pitched roofs – surrounding a small shaded courtyard.
-As one of the locals said, we hope that it might be more than youth education building – rather – a building that educates youth – about sustainability, about climate responsive materials, and about their place in the community.
-Thanks to the huge effort of volunteers like Ken Warr, Jamie Sutherland and Bonnie Constance of Northrop Consulting (Engineers), Strider Duerinckx of Whitehead & Associates, and volunteers from Architects Without Frontiers the construction is near completion.
+The brief changed somewhat over the years from a youth drop-in centre to a formal educational institution with offices, teaching and recreation rooms, and toilets.
+These are linked by covered outdoor spaces – unified under large pitched roofs and surrounding a small shaded courtyard.
+As one of the locals said, “we hope that it might be more than youth education building, rather a building that educates youth about sustainability, about climate responsive materials, and about their place in the community”.

 The project is now complete and everyone is very pleased.

 Projects Architects in Malawi: Jillian Hopkins (May 2013 – May 2014) and Brendan Worsley (May – July 2014)